 The Company is exposed to price risk related to commodities such as live hogs, fuel, and purchases of certain other agricultural commodities used as raw materials, including feed grains.
-The Company uses fixed price futures and options contracts with suppliers as well as exchange-traded and over-the-counter futures and options to manage its exposure to price fluctuations.
+The Company uses fixed price contracts with suppliers as well as exchange-traded and over-the-counter futures and options to manage its exposure to price fluctuations.